rezzza/VLRTextField/README.md

 ##The one more thing

-Along with validating the content the user enters, you can also use `VLRTextFieldManager` to:
+Along with validating the content the user enters, you can also use `VLRFormService` to:

 - handle automatic next if `returnKeyType` is equal to `UIReturnKeyNext`
 - check form and show errors (or not)
 - extract a JSON as `NSDictionary` from registered textFields.

+Do not hesitate to subclass `VLRFormService` to add new behaviors fitting your need.

-### How to use `VLRTextFieldManager`
+### How to use `VLRFormService`

-    self.registerTextFieldManager          = [VLRTextFieldManager new];
+    self.registerTextFieldManager          = [VLRFormService new];
     self.registerTextFieldManager.delegate = self;

     // The order does matter (for next behavior)